Job Or Business? Which is Better?

 As an entrepreneur, your earning capacities are endless.
 You are fully in charge of the money you bring in, as well as, the rate of growth of your business.
-A change in your business strategy or addition of a new product could lead to increased earnings.
-Sky is the limit when you own your business.
+A change in your business strategy or the addition of a new product could lead to increased earnings.
+The sky is the limit when you own your business.

 Cons Of Starting Your Own Business: